luckystarufo/langgraph_browser_use/README.md

 - **State transitions**: How the BrowserAgentState changes
 - **Routing logic**: Conditional edges and decision paths
 - **Error handling**: Timeout and error recovery flows

+**Note**: The Studio visualization uses a mock version of the graph for demonstration purposes.
+It simulates the workflow without actual browser automation or LLM calls, allowing you to explore the graph structure and flow logic safely.

 ### Development